qooxdoo/qooxdoo/docs/development/compiler/configuration/README.md

     `qx.tool.config.Manifest.getInstance().load().then(manifestModel => {...});`
 2. Read properties using the `getValue()` method and manipulate the data using the `setValue`, `transform()` and `unset()` methods.
-If you change a value outside this API (such as an array item or a sub key of a reference), you must call the `validate()` method afterwards to ensure that the data is correct.
+If you change a value outside this API (such as an array item or a sub-key of a reference), you must call the `validate()` method afterwards to ensure that the data is correct.
 3. At the end of the script, check if the model content has changed and, if